vudh1/Search_Engine_Website/README.md

 # Resource Requirements

-- If you want to update index, compress the file from https://drive.google.com/file/d/1vBJof00Hl4F8bi7Nu236BLBuZE7T0zD7/view?usp=sharing and add **DEV** folder inside the folder containing all files or use crawler program
+- Option 1: Using crawler program at https://github.com/danielvu2810/Python_Crawler to crawler the pages.
+Store the page results in **DEV** folder inside the folder containing all files.

-- Crawler program is at https://github.com/danielvu2810/Python_Crawler
+- Option 2: Download and decompress the zip folder at https://drive.google.com/file/d/1vBJof00Hl4F8bi7Nu236BLBuZE7T0zD7/view?usp=sharing.
+Add **DEV** folder inside the folder containing all files.

 # Web Browser Launch

-- If you want to create output folder with the inverted index list, use this line.
-If the output folder with inverted index already exists, you can skip this and update directly on the web UI
+- If the output folder with inverted index already exists, you can skip this and update directly on the web UI.
+Otherwise, if you want to create output folder with the inverted index list:

 ```python
 (venv) $ python3 web_launch.py
 ```

-- Use Makefile to running WebUI (it will automatically run all 5 lines below)
+- Use Makefile to running WebUI (it will automatically run all 5 lines below):

 ```python
 (venv) $ make
 ```

-- Instead of 'make' command line, you can set Flask environment variables and running the WebUI by running these lines.
+- Instead of **make** command line, you can set Flask environment variables and running the WebUI:.

 ```python
 (venv) $ export FLASK_APP=web_launch.py